Photos in the broadest sense of the word (silver or digital photographs, movies,

 production of movement effects, or even inlaying false UFOs!
 In addition, the growing

-market for digital camcorders has extended the impact of these capabilities to the
+market for smartphones has extended the impact of these capabilities to the domain

 These expansions, of both the technological capability and of the size of the host